Emakina-RS/ereminder/README.md

 When the previous steps are finished, select dev.reverseproxy.ereminder and then select `URL Rewrite`.
 Inside `Inbound rules that are applied to the requested URL adress`, right-click and `Add Rule(s)`, than choose `Reverse Proxy`.
 Inside `Enter the server name or the IP address where HTTP requests will be forwarded` put inside: <br>
 `dev-api.ereminder.com` <br>
-Check the checkobx inside "Outbound Rules", and select To, which are drop-down manu, and select `dev-reverseproxy.ereminder.com`
+Check the checkobx inside "Outbound Rules", and select `To`, which are drop-down manu, and select `dev-reverseproxy.ereminder.com`

 After this steps are finished, open `.env.production`, `.env.development` or `.env.test`, and inside of REACT_APP_API_URL, put the domain from hosts file and PORT.<br>
 Than open the terminal in ereminder.web and type following command:

 ### `npm run build`

-The best practice is if you have build folder or node_modules folder in your project, first delete it, and first install all modules using the command:
+The best practice is if you have build folder or node_modules folder in your project, first delete it, and then install all modules using the command:

 ### `npm install`